aayushrathor/starredrep/README.md

 ## Python

+- [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
+It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
+- [modal-labs/devlooper](https://github.com/modal-labs/devlooper) - A program synthesis agent that autonomously fixes its output by running tests!
 - [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 - [Stability-AI/generative-models](https://github.com/Stability-AI/generative-models) - Generative Models by Stability AI
 - [Lxtharia/minegrub-theme](https://github.com/Lxtharia/minegrub-theme) - A Grub Theme in the style of Minecraft!